n8sOrganization/etcd_cluster_tls/readme.md

 ## Enable and Start etcd

 Once all of the nodes have etcd installed and configured, we can enable and start the service on each.
-They will peer with each other and select a leader.
+They will peer with each other and elect a leader.

 1. Enable and start etcd service